 • Cantaloupe Systems

-From 2011-2018 I led PM at Cantaloupe Systems, the leading SaaS provider for the $10B+ worldwide vending industry.
+From 2011-2018 I led PM and Design at Cantaloupe Systems, the leading SaaS provider for the $10B+ worldwide vending industry.
 After an $85M, 4x-to-investors acquisition by USA Technologies (later renamed to Cantaloupe, Inc.), I led PM for the combined company for a while before leaving to take time off to work on some nerdy side projects and to start something new.
 Here's what we did at Cantaloupe:

 • Enabled cashless (card swipes or mobile tap) payments at vending machines, growing our cashless product to #2 in the industry behind our eventual acquirer